 - Inexpensive, unprinted tablets of newsprint are available at discount stores and stores that sell school supplies.

-- You can use old newspapers, too, if you don't mind getting your hands a bit dirty, or work with a lighter weight by cutting tissue paper.
+- You can use old newspapers, too, if you don't mind getting your hands a bit dirty, or work with an even lighter material by cutting snowflakes from tissue paper.

 - Gift wrap paper can be used, but is not durable.

 Cut 6-Sided Fabric SnowflakesIt can be tedious to make intricate cuts through many layers of fabric, and and fabric doesn't fold as crisply as paper.
 Quilting cottons work nicely.

 For best results -- and easier cutting -- use small scissors that cut all the way to their pointed tips.
 Blunt edged scissors are a good choice for young children, and they easily cut tissue paper and parchment, but aren't the best choice for fabric.